 Many service providers choosing IS-IS as their IGP use it within a single area (or at least run all routers as L1L2 routers).
-Multi-level IS-IS design is a royal pain, more so in MPLS environments where every PE-router needs a distinct route for every BGP next hop (see also Disable L1 Default Route in IS-IS).
+Multi-level IS-IS design is a royal pain, more so in MPLS environments where every PE-router needs a distinct route for every BGP next hop (but of course there’s a nerd knob to disable L1 default route in IS-IS).
 Moreover, MPLS TE is reasonably simple only within a single level (L1 or L2).

 interface Loopback0 ip address 10.0.1.1 255.255.255.255 ip router isis ! interface Serial1/0 description Link to P router ip address 10.0.7.9 255.255.255.252 ip router isis mpls ip ! interface Serial1/4 description Backup link to RR ip address 10.0.7.53 255.255.255.252 ip router isis mpls ip ! router isis net 49.0000.0000.cccc.0001.00 metric-style wide transition log-adjacency-changes